 Hinano Cafe

-Hinano is a staple beachside dive bar, the kind of sandy spot that visitors and locals love equally.
-From the simple burgers made behind the bar to the friendly staff and proximity to the sun and surf, Hinano is pure LA.
+Hinano Cafe is a staple beachside dive bar, the kind of sandy spot that visitors and locals love equally.
+From the simple burgers and hot dogs griddled behind the bar to the friendly staff and proximity to both sun and surf, Hinano is pure Los Angeles.
+On weekends, it can be a scene, so prepare accordingly; keep in mind that it’s cash only.

 :no_upscale()/cdn.vox-cdn.com/uploads/chorus_image/image/70508400/hinano_cafe.0.jpg)